UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 The tidy format is brilliant, especially for long term storage and to keep the metadata about the measurements, but some analysis might need the data to be transformed in non-tidy formats (for example to evaluate differences in various time points)

-For this reason, all the libraries that manage datafarme havea strong focus on data transformation, reshaping the data from one form to the other.
+For this reason, all the libraries that manage dataframe have a strong focus on data transformation, reshaping the data from one form to the other.
 This allows to easily obtain the best structure for the analysis we want to do without sacrificing the data quality in long term storage.

 # Introduction to Pandas